-Schooling model Maximum class size Average monthly school fees Product offering Curro Assisted Learning Small, focused classes R6 316 Curro's Assisted Learning schools provide high-quality academic intervention to learners from Grade 1 to Grade 12, at the end of which the NSC examination is written.
+Schooling Maximum Product offering Average model class size monthly school fees Small, R6 316 Curro Curro's Assisted Learning schools provide high-quality academic intervention Assisted to learners from Grade 1 to Grade 12, at the end of which the NSC focused Learning classes examination is written.
 The CAPS-aligned curriculum follows the same syllabus used in mainstream schools.
 Teaching styles and classes are structured and adapted to suit the individual needs of learners, assisting them to develop and grow holistically.
 The schools focus on the specialised education of every learner and strives to prepare them for a successful academic outcome, while encouraging every individual to attain their personal goals.
-Curro DigiEd Schools Mostly class- independent R2 067 to R2 733 Curro's DigiEd Schools provide a progressive, technologically advanced and innovative education to learners from Grades 8 to 11 (higher grades phasing in annually).
+Mostly class-R2 067 to Curro Curro's DigiEd Schools provide a progressive, technologically advanced DigiEd independent R2 733 and innovative education to learners from Grades 8 to 11 (higher grades Schools phasing in annually).
 Making use of the modern and technology-rich learning environment, learners will write their NSC examination at the end of Grade 12.
-With the aid of leading international e-learning tools, the curriculum is enhanced with a project-based deep-learning programme that has an emphasis on Science, Mathematics and Technology.
-Curro Private College Class- dependent R5 655 Curro Private College offers extended opportunities to learners from Grade 10, who will proceed to write the National Certificate Vocational ('NCV') examination at the end of Grade 12.
-The NCV is a high-standard, skills-focused qualification with learners completing an NCV Level 2, 3 and 4.
+With the aid of leading international e-learning tools, the curriculum is enhanced with a project-based deep-learning programme that has an emphasis on Science, Mathematics and Technology Class-R5 655 Curro Curro Private College offers extended opportunities to learners from Grade Private dependent 10, who will proceed to write the National Certificate Vocational ('NCV') examination at the end of Grade 12.
+The NCV is a high-standard, skills-College focused qualification with learners completing an NCV Level 2, 3 and 4.
 This qualification allows learners with a Grade 9 pass to focus their studies in the areas of Process Instrumentation, Finance, Economics and Accounting, Engineering and Related Design, Information Technology and Computer Sciences and Electrical Infrastructure Construction (school-dependent).
-The NCV is a valuable qualification that not only equips learners with the knowledge required in their area of specialisation, but also provides them Meridian 35 learners P2 472 to with valuable skills and workplace experience.
-Schools 35 learners R2 472 to R3 384 Meridian Schools accommodate learners from age five years (Grade RR) to Grade 12, and one Meridian school also includes a preschool for preschool children.
+The NCV is a valuable qualification that not only equips learners with the knowledge required in their area of specialisation, but also provides them with valuable skills and workplace experience.
+Meridian 35 learners R2 472 to Meridian Schools accommodate learners from age five years (Grade RR) to Schools R3 384 Grade 12, and one Meridian school also includes a preschool for preschool children.
 Meridian Schools are co-ed and single medium (English), and write the NSC examination at the end of Grade 12.
 This cost-sensitive model ensures the lowest possible school fees without compromising academic standards and the Curro curriculum.
 The Meridian Schools' curriculum includes an online wider subject choice offering which enables FET phase learners to elect subjects that are not offered at their specific school.
 Focused sports and cultural activities are offered.
 Meridian Schools are managed by Curro Holdings as part of a joint venture with Old Mutual and the Public Investment Corporation.
-Curro Online 25 learners R4 201 Curro Online is an easy-to-follow online learning programme presented by dedicated teachers.
+R4 201 Curro Online is an easy-to-follow online learning programme presented by Curro 25 learners Online dedicated teachers.
 It accommodates learners from Grade 4 to Grade 11 (higher grades phasing in annually) with teacher-guided education from home using online mediums while still getting the best possible quality online education.
 All live lessons and support materials are included in the school fees, along with all required software licences.
-Curro's modern online approach and small class sizes provide learners with an inherent sense of independence and responsibility, while preparing them for the workplace of the future.
+Curro's modern online approach and small class sizes provide learners with for the workplace of the future.